 “I don’t know…but maybe this is a good start?
 Maybe just talking is good?
 Maybe I can get to know you again…” Her eyes replete with hope, she awaited my response.

-I remained silent a moment.
+I remained silent.
 In the stillness, I rediscovered the ease with which I had walked to the cafe and was surprised to also find the courage to be honest.

 “I don’t even know who that is.”
 I took up the cup that The Barista had brought me, turned in my seat such that I faced the entrance and took a sip.
 It was cold.